COMMUNITY STAGE LINE UP 2026

 Sing and Sign Jukebox Choir

-Sing and Sign Jukebox choir is an all-age inclusive singing and Makaton signing choir.
+Sing and Sign Jukebox Choir are a friendly inclusive choir, made up of individuals from the learning disabled community, their parents, carers, enablers and professionals.
 They make a beautiful sound, and have a lively set of well-loved iconic pop songs, all set to Makaton signs.
 They love to get the audience up on their feet signing, singing and dancing along.

-Global Harmony, a mixed community choir based at Exeter Phoenix, will sing songs of celebration and protest from around the world in glorious harmony .
+Global Harmony, mixed community choir based at Exeter Phoenix will sing songs of celebration and protest from around the world in glorious harmony .
 From Africa, the Middle East or pop favourites the choir bring an eclectic and diverse repertoire to the stage.